-Depending on the sample type, either total RNA, DNA, or isolated immune cells (DirectCell™ Protocol) can be used as inputs for the DriverMap AIR Assay.
-No preliminary poly(A) selection or ribosomal/mitochondrial/globin RNA depletion is required for RNA samples:
+Depending on the sample type, total RNA, DNA, or isolated immune cells (see DirectCell™ Protocol) may be used as inputs for the DriverMap AIR Assay.
+No preliminary poly(A) selection or ribosomal/mitochondrial / globin RNA depletion is required for RNA samples:

-• For bulk tissue, blood, or cell samples with more than ~50,000 cells, purify RNA and DNA using conventional protocols (e.g., as recommended in the AIR manual).
-For biological samples with a small number of cells—less than ~50,000 cells (e.g., sorted immune cells) or blood and tissue microsamples—we recommend using the immune cells directly as input as described in the DirectCell Protocol.
+• For bulk tissue, blood, or cell samples with more than ~50,000 cells, purify RNA and DNA using conventional protocols (e.g., as recommended in the DriverMap AIR user manual).
+For biological samples with a small number of cells—less than ~50,000 cells (e.g., sorted immune cells) or blood and tissue microsamples—we recommend using the immune cells directly as input as described in our DirectCell Protocol.
+In the case of samples with limited numbers of cells, the AIR-RNA assay is recommended for use with the DirectCell protocol due to that assay’s higher sensitivity when compared to the AIR-DNA assay.

 RNA Prep Protocol > 50,000 cells